binaryphile/concorde/README.md

 [other functions...]

-sourced && return       # stop here for test frameworks strict_mode on          # stop on errors and issue traceback
+sourced && return       # stop here when testing the script strict_mode on          # stop on errors and issue a traceback

 # define command-line options
 # short   long      var name    help